 Their names are Hillary, Alimatu, Ramatu and Jariatu.
 And they all have one thing in common: All four girls were saved from the cruel female genital mutilation (FGM) by Waris Dirie and her Desert Flower Foundation in Sierra Leone.
-Instead of the senseless, so painful and often life-threatening circumcision, they can attend school in their home country, as they are part of our sponsorship project "Save a Small Desert Flower".
+Instead of the senseless, so painful and often life-threatening circumcision, they can attend school in their home country, as they are part of our sponsorship project "Save A Little Desert Flower".

 And all four have big plans for the future: